Polyfold Regularization of Constrained Moduli Spaces: Introduction

 \subsubsection{Gromov-Witten invariants}

-The Gromov-Witten invariants are defined in \cite{MR3683060} for general closed symplectic manifolds as integrals of differential forms over a perturbed moduli space.
-The results in this paper provide an alternative construction as counts of $0$-dimensional perturbed moduli spaces of curves satisfying intersection conditions with submanifolds.
+The Gromov-Witten invariants are defined in \cite{MR3683060} for general closed symplectic manifolds as integrals of differential forms over the solution set of a perturbed sc-Fredholm section.
+The results in this paper provide an expected alternative interpretation as counts of $0$-dimensional perturbed moduli spaces of curves satisfying intersection conditions with submanifolds.
+These definitions can be shown to agree by results in \cite{WolfPullbackPerturbation}.

 For a given homology class $A \in H_2(Y)$ and integers $g,m \geq 0$ satisfying $2g + m \geq 3$, the Gromov-Witten invariant with respect to the fundamental class $[\overline{\cM}_{g,m}]$ of the Deligne-Mumford space $\overline{\cM}_{g,m}$ of closed genus $g$ curves with $m$ marked points is a multilinear map